All participants must follow the pimutils Code of Conduct.

 If you found a bug or any part of khal isn’t working as you expected, please check if that bug is also present in the latest version from github (see Installation) and is not already reported (you still might want to comment on an already open issue).

 If it isn’t, please open a new bug.
-In case you submit a new bug please include:
+In case you submit a new bug report, please include:

 - how you ran khal (please run in verbose mode with -v)